rakage/Chat-Bridge/FACEBOOK_CUSTOMER_NAME_FIX.md

-# Facebook Customer Name Fix
+# Facebook Customer Name Fix - FINAL

 ## Problem
 Facebook conversations were showing "Customer #7637" instead of the actual customer name and profile picture in both ConversationsList and ConversationView, despite having approved Meta API permissions.

-## Root Cause
+## Root Cause Analysis

+### Issue 1: Missing customerName Field
 The webhook processor was fetching customer profiles from Facebook API but only storing them in the `meta` field, not in the `customerName` field of the Conversation model.

-This caused:
+### Issue 2: Facebook Privacy Restrictions (Error 2018247)
+Facebook users can have privacy settings that block apps from accessing their profile information.
+This returns error subcode `2018247`: "Insufficient permission to access user profile".
+When this error occurred, the code set `customerProfile = null` and created conversations with `customerName: null`.

+### Result
-- ConversationsList showing generic "Customer #XXXX" instead of real names
+- ConversationsList showing generic "Customer #XXXX" instead of names
 - ConversationView not displaying profile information correctly
 - Poor user experience for agents managing conversations